DataHenHQ/documentations/source/advanced_tutorials.rst

 External sources
 ----------------

-In addition to performing validation on scrapers that run on Answers Engine (internal sources) you can also perform validation on external sources.
+In addition to performing validation on scrapers that run on Datahen (internal sources) you can also perform validation on external sources.
 For example, if you have a scraper that runs somewhere else, you can validate it by ingesting a json endpoint.
 Here is an example seeder for an external source: